-A health and safety committee meeting is in place that is made up of representatives of each department and outsourced labour, two weeks prior to the meeting all staff is asked if they have any items to be added to the agenda.
+Regular health and safety committee meetings take place that are made up of representatives of each department and outsourced labour, two weeks prior to the meeting all staff is asked if they have any items to be added to the agenda.
 Minutes of the meeting are made available to all staff.
 Copies are directly emailed to members of the committee for members.
 Any change in policies or procedures that cannot be agreed at the committee are taken to the Director(s) meeting for a decision and fed back to employees through the committee.